entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 ### Anterior or mesial edge of nasal notched for anterior nostril: absent (0); present (1).
 > Klug *et al*.
 (2023), Character 27.

+### Ceratohyal with broad posteroventral flange or shelf, projecting laterally into recess in Meckel's cartilage: absent (0); present (1).
+> Klug *et al*.
+(2023), Character 54.
+> - Klug *et al*.
+(2023): "Present in Ferromirum (Frey, Coates, et al. 2020) and Maghriboselache (Supplementary Fig. 39), this flange is likely also present in Cladoselache, identified as a 'ventral process' ( Maisey 1989).
+In Maghriboselache (Supplementary Fig. 39) and Ferromirum (Frey, Coates, et al. 2020), the flange fits snugly into a smooth recess within the posteroventral extremity of the medial surface of Meckel's cartilage.
+Such a flange is also present in Cobelodus aculeatus PF 7351 (listed in Zangerl & Case (Zangerl and Case 1976)), and is likely present in many symmoriids."

+### Ceratohyal spatulate or bladed anteriorly: absent (0); present (1).
+> Klug *et al*.
+(2023), Character 55.

 **Deleted characters**